Jaldekoa/BCRA-Wrapper/README.md

 ### Cotizaciones por fecha
 Method to obtain the list of all current foreign exchange rates published by the BCRA for a given date (yyyy-MM-dd).
-BCRA for a given date. if no date is entered, the last existing quote will be returned. the last existing quotation will be returned.
+BCRA for a given date.
+If no date is entered, the last existing quote will be returned. the last existing quotation will be returned.

 ```python